masc-ucsc/docs/docs/pyrope/05-assert.md

 file that is versioned and reviewed like source code.

-The body binds the design with the test-block import/alias style, then states properties over dotted signal paths (top input/output ports, and registers reached through instance names):
+The body binds the design with the test-block import/alias style, then states properties over dotted signal paths: top input/output ports, registers reached through instance names, and — for a block bound to a submodule — the target instance's own input/output ports (the block is checked once per instance, reported `[block@instance]`):

 * `assert(expr [, "msg"])` — must hold at every checked cycle (after reset).
 * `assert_always(expr [, "msg"])` — must hold at every cycle, reset included.
-* `assume(expr [, "msg"])` — an environment constraint: it prunes the traces
+* `assume(expr [, "msg"])` — what it means depends on what `expr` touches.
-  the tool explores and is *disclosed* in the report (all verdicts become conditional on it).
+  Over **primary inputs only**, it is an environment constraint: it prunes the traces the tool explores and is *disclosed* ("under N input assume(s)" — all verdicts become conditional on it).
+Touching **registers or outputs**, it is a *proof obligation* (prove-then-use): the tool proves it before using it, a proven cycle constrains the remaining properties, and a **false** claim is REFUTED — it can never silently fake a proof.
 A contradictory assume set is reported, never silently vacuous.
+* `assume_nocheck_formal(expr)` — a free constraint by explicit user fiat, even over state: accepted with a per-use warning and a distinct "under N UNCHECKED assume(s)" disclosure. `assume_nocheck_synth(expr)` is invisible to verification (a synthesis-only don't-care).

 ```pyrope
 // cnt.prp — the design